FedericoPonzi/genereto/README.md

             blog.html
     config.yml
 ```
-You can also use sample-genereto-project.
+You can also use `sample-genereto-project` folder in this repository as a base example.

-The config.yml file looks like this:
+Create a config.yml file, it should look like like this:

 ```
 template: 'main' # select a template